 Laura B. Duvall PhD

 Laura earned a B.A. in Biochemistry and the Biological Basis of Behavior at the University of Pennsylvania in 2007.
 She went on to a PhD mentored by Paul Taghert at Washington University in St. Louis, graduating in 2012.
 In the Vosshall Laboratory, Laura works on the regulation of mosquito feeding behavior by neuropeptides and their receptors.
 Laura is a recipient of a 2013 Women & Science Postdoctoral Fellowship and the was named the first and sole recipient of the Postdoctoral Fellowship in Biological Science from the American Philosophical Society in 2013.

 Gloria joined the lab in June 2012 as a laboratory technician primarily responsible for managing all aspects of our insectary.
 Gloria was promoted to HHMI Laboratory Assistant II in 2013, and is the manager of our insectary.
 Gloria is a long-time member of the Rockefeller community and previously managed the HHMI glasswashing facility, as well as working in numerous laboratories on campus.

 Peggy Hempstead R.N.

 Peggy received a B.S. from Columbia University and an M.A. degree from New York University, both in English Literature.
 She received a B.S. in Nursing from Cornell University-New York School of Nursing.
 She has worked on various clinical research projects at Rockefeller University and at other institutions in New York City.
 Peggy coordinates all of our human smell studies.
 (Photo: Ronniedavidphotography.com, 2011)

 Julien Hsieh, M.D.

 Julien received his M.D degree from the University Of Geneva in Switzerland where he worked on human olfaction following nasal surgery and the control of genome expression in yeast cells.
 He carried out an Ear, Nose and Throat (ENT) residency at Luxembourg Hospital Center in Luxembourg.
 In 2014, he won the "Junior Scientific Excellence Prize" for the development of a Smell and Taste clinic in Luxembourg to treat chemosensory disorders and promote research in this field.
 He joined the Vosshall Lab in January 2014 as a Clinical Scholar.
-He is working with Andreas Keller in designing protocols aimed at understanding peripheral modulation of the sense of smell in human and the development of medical treatments for olfactory disorders.
+He is working with Andreas Keller in designing protocols aimed at understanding peripheral modulation of the sense of smell in humans and the development of medical treatments for olfactory disorders.

 Andreas Keller Ph.D.